rostvilikiy-beep/kv-manager/README.md

    - **Apply Tags**: Add, remove, or replace tags
    - **Delete Selected**: Remove multiple keys at once
 3. Monitor progress with job status tracking via polling

+### R2 Backup & Restore
+1. **Creating Backups**:
+   - Click **Backup to R2** on any namespace card
+   - Select format (JSON or NDJSON)
+   - Monitor progress via job tracking
+   - Backups are stored in R2 at `backups/{namespaceId}/{timestamp}.json`

+2. **Restoring from Backups**:
+   - Click **Restore from R2** on any namespace card
+   - View list of available backups with timestamps and sizes
+   - Select a backup to restore
+   - Monitor progress via job tracking
+   - All keys are restored with overwrite behavior (existing keys are replaced)

+3. **Notes**:
+   - Backups include all key-value pairs, metadata, tags, and TTLs
+   - Restores behave identically to Import operations
+   - No collision strategy options (always overwrites)
+   - Requires R2 bucket to be configured in `wrangler.toml`

 ### Searching
 1. Click **Search** in the navigation bar